quantify-os/quantify-scheduler/docs/usage.rst

 Introduction
 ----------------
-Quantify-scheduler is module for writing quantum programs.
+Quantify-scheduler is a module for writing quantum programs.
 It is designed for experimentalists to easily define complex experiments, and produces synchronized pulse schedules to be distributed to control hardware.

 The :mod:`quantify.scheduler` can be used to schedule operations on the control hardware.